schizoidnightmares/schizoidnightmares.com/about/modus-operandi.md

 *I may sell otherwise free works in different formats.*

+## Accessibility
+Making media accessible to those with visual or other sensory defects is important to me.
+While I cannot guarantee 100% accessibility for all conditions, I make an effort to improve the accessibility of my website and other projects to the best of my own abilities.
+As anyone’s sensory abilities can decline over the course of their life, I regard accessibility as a universal need and utilitarian feature that requires conscientious design.

+*If you encounter an accessibility issue with my site or other projects, please <a href="https://tally.so/r/mOaDRp" target="_blank">inform me</a> and I will do my best to rectify the issue.*

+## Minimalism
+I take pride in keeping my website and other projects as minimalistic in design as possible.
+Minimalism serves three purposes: it helps keep computer resource usage low, creates fewer distractions to users, and is more efficient to produce.
+I do my best to keep it clean and simple.
+When a user visits my website, they do not experience irritants such as pop-ups or calls to action.
+Irritants such as these mimic the experience of being harassed by hoards of beggars and hustlers.
+I want users to experience relief with minimalism — like entering a soundproof booth after enduring hours of grating non-stop noise.

 ## Commercialism
 I intend to profit from my work as doing so allows me to invest more time and resources in its production.
 It is not just a passion but also my attempt to secure a means of economic survival.
 When a project is proving too costly (in either time or money), I may terminate it to free up resources or just to survive.
 To avoid this, I seek to commercialize my projects to reduce the cost burden and make investing time more sensible.

 *I believe that by engaging with the free market, both users and I stand to benefit more than by keeping everything strictly non-commercial.*

+## Target audience
+While I lack the raw data to back up my estimates, I do keep in mind which demographics my work *may* resonate with most for marketing purposes.
+I share this target audience for transparency and to satisfy curiosity.
+However, this may or may not accurately reflect my real users.

+My overall target audience is alienated and/or introverted males living in Northern America, the UK, Australia, Germany, or Scandinavia.
+I expect this demographic to grow steadily over time.
+However, reaching this niche can pose great difficulty.

+I determine my target audience through experience, speculation, and reading into trends.
+I do not actively track or analyze demographic information on my users — my target audience is not data-driven.
+I mainly go by instincts and common sense.

+Methods of targeting may include focusing on appealing elements (particularly in fiction), online advertising, and maintaining a presence on websites expected to harbour these demographics.

+*My target audience may vary per project.
+Having a target audience is for practical marketing purposes only.
+In no way do you have to fit it to enjoy my work.*